 Access: Lan2 with ethernet cable

 Address: 192.168.2.254

 Username: admin

-Password: < last 5 digits of ACU serial number>
+Password: <last 5="" acu="" digits="" number="" of="" serial=""></last>

 Please contact itservice@epak.de for remote support.

 5.2 Accessing the ACU

 All EPAK VSAT systems provide a web interface for basic monitoring and configuration.
 The connection interface is provided by any PC connected to the ACU (through a local network connection).
 Users can simply use their web browser to access this functionality without additional software installation.